 Omega accommodations are rustic and simple.
 All Residential Staff are expected to follow all campus wide COVID 19 housing protocols, and stay updated on any changes throughout the season.
 Sample images below are representative of lodging types and may not reflect the actual room you will be assigned:

 Seasonal staff members, who work 35 hours per week, usually live in dorm style housing with a private bedroom and shared bathroom facilities.

-Service Corps team members (who serve up to 25 hours per week) live in tenting neighborhoods.
+Part Time Seasonal Staff positions require a commitment to Omega for a minimum of 4 weeks, working 21-28 hours per week while the campus is open, between Late May to early October.
+Positions vary and will perform a variety of tasks in support of campus operations.
+Part Time Seasonal Staff live in tenting neighborhoods.
 These individuals bring their own tent to set up on provided tent platforms (8’x8’ and 10’x10’ in size) and bring a large tarp (20’x20’) for proper rain coverage.